Aaronf87/MarketVerse/README.md

 ## Credits

-This project was inspired by the need for a unified platform to streamline online shopping and selling.
+This project was inspired by the need to create an enjoyable online shopping experience for customers

 ## License